 Between the two I might give a slight edge to the Boots of Swiftness, because the loss of movespeed in combat from the Boots of Mobility can be very limiting once the shots start to fly.

-The traditional support trinket is the Oracle Alteration, however I believe that any of the three trinket options are equally viable, depending on how you play.
+The traditional support trinket is the Oracle Lens, however I believe that any of the three trinket options are equally viable, depending on how you play.

 The Farsight Alteration can still be used to litter the map with wards, however it now will take far longer than it used to.
 Use of this trinket will give you the largest amount of available vision (as there is no quantified limit on blue trinket wards).
 However, the cooldown makes building up a massive ward-base far more difficult than it used to, and with how easy it can be to destroy blue wards you have to choose what/where you blue-ward very carefully.